Yankee Doodle Biscuits

 The information shared here is for your convenience only, it is not an endorsement or guarantee of the product's safety.
 Please read the ingredient labels and contact the manufacturer if needed to confirm the safety of a product for your child.

-Kathy Przywara is the mother of two children with food allergies and has volunteered for Kids With Food Allergies (KFA) since we opened as a nonprofit.
-She is our coordinator for our volunteers and our recipe collection.
+Kathy Przywara is the mother of two children with food allergies and started as a volunteer for Kids With Food Allergies (KFA) when we opened as a nonprofit.
+She is now our community manager, volunteer coordinator and manages our recipe collection.
 Her recipe for Wacky Cake is KFA's most popular recipe.